nzvMatrix/Password-Manager/README.md

 # Password Manager

 A simple and secure password manager built with Flask and SQLite.
-This application allows users to add, view, and edit passwords, toggle dark/light mode and view passwords with a show/hide option.
+This application allows users to add, view and edit passwords, toggle dark/light mode and view passwords with a show/hide option.

 ## Features